srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     * The script will create an IoT Hub if needed

-* Enable Azure Security Center for IoT
+* Enable Azure Defender for IoT
 * Create and register a new Device
 * Create a Security Module Twin
 * Install C#-based Security Agent on a Linux Device
 * Configure monitored resources
 * Create custom alerts
 * Create a console app to trigger the alert
-* Review the alert in the Azure Security Center
+* Review the alert in the Azure Defender for IoT

 ## Lab Instructions